dietrichm/dotfiles/README.md

 ### zsh

-Specific environment variables can be exported in `.envrc` files which are loaded automatically upon entering the (sub)directory.
+Given direnv is installed, specific environment variables can be exported in `.envrc` files which are loaded automatically upon entering the (sub)directory.

 ### git